websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-search-for-liferay-73.md

 ## Test the Upgraded Search Experience

 Manually test the upgraded search experience to ensure the features you depend on work as expected.
-If something is not working or behaving differently than you expect, review [Liferay's Breaking Changes](./../../../../liferay-internals/reference/7-3-breaking-changes.md).
+If something is not working or is behaving differently than you expect, review [Liferay's Breaking Changes](./../../../../liferay-internals/reference/7-3-breaking-changes.md).

 ## LES Applications Renamed